-I’ve been a birth worker for six years, initially teaching Hypnobirthing, which led to working as a Birth and Postnatal Doula.
+I’ve been a birth worker for seven years, initially teaching Hypnobirthing, which led to working as a Birth and Postnatal Doula.
 I’ve been helping guide parents through pregnancy, birth and postnatal preparation at The Mindful Birth Group for the past 18 months, a very special privilege.
 I love wearing lots of ‘hats’ in my various jobs, but the thread I love that runs through them all is seeing the transformation in people as they begin to grow in confidence.

 Before this, my career was in Children’s Media, working on brands at the BBC and Disney to help kids feel safe and have fun online, creating a positive family experience.
 There are definite parallels!